ktbeck/SlugRoulette/README.md

 # SlugRoulette
+Slug Roulette is a chatting website built using web2py, vuejs, stupid.css, and bootstrap.
+It has random matching chat for users as well as chat rooms that anyone can join.
+The main purpose of the website was to better familiarize ourselves with web2py and vue, but also to show what we have learned since the beginning of the quarter.

 (Version 1.0)
 Add button creates a new chat and anyone including people that are logged off can chat.
 The chat is a type in the tables.py called textBox and my current idea for storing the text is using an array.
 The 'chat' Field is an Array and any new line that someone sends into the chat will be stored as an new index in the array.
 The Chat as of now CANNOT update its text UNLESS the send button is clicked OR the page is refreshed.